Roseanne Criticized for ‘Reductive and Belittling’ Racial Joke

 Then you take ALLLLLL of that and put it in the mouth of an avowed Trump supporter (not the actress–the CHARACTER of Roseanne) and you have one stinky little shit sandwich of a joke that ABC allowed to be served in their own restaurant.
 It’s a big deal.
 Do I think the characters Roseanne and Dan watch Blackish or Fresh Off The Boat?
 Of course not.
 Do I think they’d say something PC about them?
 Probably not.
 But the point is, they didn’t HAVE to say ANYTHING.
 They didn’t have to write that joke at all.
 It’s not even a joke.

-In further tweets, Yu continued to write that the joke was an “endorsement of dismissiveness and disregard,” yet noted how ABC recently barred Black-ish showrunner Kenya Barris from airing an episode of the sitcom that dealt with kneeling athletes and political divide in the country.
+In further tweets, Yu continued to write that the joke was an “endorsement of dismissiveness and disregard,” noting how ABC recently barred Black-ish showrunner Kenya Barris from airing an episode of the sitcom that dealt with kneeling athletes and political divide in the country.
 (At the time, Barris and the network said it was due to “creative differences.”)
 Coincidentally, Barris is currently looking to end his contract at ABC Studios before his overall deal ends, perhaps as a means of jumping ship to Netflix.
 And by coincidentally, we mean not-so-coincidentally at all.